corrode/corrode.github.io/content/blog/prototyping/index.md

 Here are some typical misbeliefs:

-1. Memory safety and prototyping just don't go together.
+1. "Memory safety and prototyping just don't go together."
-2. Ownership and borrowing take out the fun of prototyping.
+2. "Ownership and borrowing take out the fun of prototyping."
-3. You have to get all the details right from the beginning.
+3. "You have to get all the details right from the beginning."
-4. Rust always requires you to handle errors.
+4. "Rust always requires you to handle errors."

 These are all [common misconceptions](https://medium.com/@victor.ronin/love-hate-relationship-with-rust-language-part-2-c36f57d5485d) and they are not true.

 **It turns out you can avoid all of these pitfalls and still get a lot of value from prototyping in Rust.**

+## What Makes Rust Great for Prototyping

+### Great Teaching Tool

+I prototype in Rust frequently when I need to explain systems-level concepts to clients or sketch out a prototype for a new project of my own.
+It's a great way to test my implicit assumptions before I invest too much time in a flawed design.

+### Single Language for Everything

+To me, it's super nice to have a single language I know well and can use for all stages of a project.
+A language that I can learn and understand all the way down to the implementation of the standard library itself (simply by reading to the source code).
+Other languages are often written in C/C++, and it's hard to understand what's going on under the hood.

+### Explicit Safety Guarantees

+Rust allows you to avoid pitfalls by being very explicit about error conditions, but also by providing escape hatches in case you choose to ignore them for a while.

+### Solid Foundation From The Beginning

+Perhaps the most important point, however, is that eventually management will say "ship it" and you'll have to live with the code you wrote.
+In an ideal world, you'd have plenty of time to perfect the code, but in reality, deadlines are tight and you have to make compromises.
+If that's the case, a rewrite is often not an option.
+Rust allows you to have a solid foundation from the start.
+Even the first version is often good enough for production.

 ## Problems with Prototyping in Other Languages